patrick-steele-idem/http-stats/README.md

 * Integrate support for [pm2](https://github.com/unitech/pm2) to query for process IDs using the [pm2-interface](https://github.com/Unitech/pm2-interface) module.
 * Provide ability to compare differences between statistics gathered at different times (to detect performance decreases/increases)
 * Improve tests
-* Provide to sample report from this documentation
+* Provide link to sample HTML report from this documentation

 # Maintainers